-A customer data platform (CDP) is a software tool that businesses use to organise and manage all of the information they collect about their customers in one place.
-In essence, they’re data management platforms that collect, sort, and standardise huge amounts of information automatically – on a scale that humans can’t.
+A customer data platform (CDP) is a software tool that businesses use to organize and manage all of the information they collect about their customers in one place.
+In essence, they’re data management platforms that collect, sort, and standardize huge amounts of information automatically – on a scale that humans can’t.

 Think of it like an enormous digital filing cabinet or a Raiders of the Lost Ark-style warehouse for all of your customers’ information.
 This often includes things like their contact information, what products they’ve purchased, and how they interact with your website – down to the minutiae of which pages they look at, for how long, and what they do next.